Willcox AVA

-Willcox is an American Viticultural Area (AVA) located in Cochise and Graham Counties of southeastern Arizona, centered around the city of Willcox and bisected on a southwest-northeast axis by Interstate 10.
-It was established as Arizona’s second AVA on September 11, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing a petition submitted by Paul S. Hagar, the special projects manager of Dragoon Mountain Vineyard, on behalf of Dragoon Mountain Vineyard and other local winery and vineyard owners, proposing the viticultural area named "Willcox."
-The AVA derives its name from the city of Willcox.
+Willcox is an American Viticultural Area (AVA) located in Cochise and Graham Counties of southeastern Arizona, centered around the city of Willcox and bisected on a southwest–northeast axis by Interstate 10.
+It was established as the nation's 238^{th} and the state's second AVA wine appellation on September 12, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing a petition submitted by Paul S. Hagar, the special projects manager of Dragoon Mountain Vineyard, on behalf of Dragoon Mountain Vineyard and other local winery and vineyard owners, proposing the viticultural area named "Willcox."

 The region consists mostly of flat terrain at over 4000 ft in elevation, including the Aravaipa Valley and much of Sulphur Springs Valley.
 A large natural landform in the interior, nearly center, is Willcox Playa, a dry bed of an ancient lake and lowest elevation of the viticultural area at 4135 ft.
 Willcox AVA is encircled by the Chiricahua Mountains and Dos Cabezas Mountains to the east, the Pinaleño Mountains to the northeast, and the Dragoon Mountains to the west.
 60 mi to the southwest is the Sonoita AVA, and 120 mi to the east, in New Mexico, is the Mimbres Valley AVA.
 Just east of the AVA are Fort Bowie National Historic Site, Chiricahua National Monument, and Coronado National Forest.

 Willcox viticultural area is approximately 526000 acre, the state's largest, containing 21 commercially-producing vineyards cultivating approximately 454 acre distributed throughout the area sourcing 18 wineries.
 According to the petition, there was an additional 650 acre of vineyards planned for the near future.
 Approximately 85% of Arizona's wine grapes are grown within the Willcox viticultural area.
 Willcox AVA is not located within any established AVA.
 The distinguishing features of the Willcox AVA are its geology, topography, soils, and climate.
 In 2021, Willcox viticultural area became one of three viticulture regions in the state, along with the older Sonoita and the new addition Verde Valley in central Arizona.